camilstaps/SODA-POP-source/README.md

   This saves about 2.5mA (on 59mA total in RX mode).
 - `OPT_MORE_MEMORIES`: allows for up to ten message memories (0 through 9),
   that can be selected using the rotary encoder instead of with the paddle.
-  Turning the encoder changes the index, pressing it selects that memory.
+  Turning the encoder changes the index, pressing the keyer switch selects that memory.

 ## How to flash the firmware